Vector-Hector/aktivisti/Architecture.md

 ## Folder structure

-The structure is scaffolded and therefore mostly matches the blueprint created by [vue cli](https://cli.vuejs.org/)using the Vue3 with typescript template.
+The structure is scaffolded and therefore mostly matches the blueprint created by [quasar cli](https://quasar.dev/start/quick-start#step-1-create-a-project) using the Vue3, Typescript, and Vite template.

 See this commented dirtree for reference: